Mc-Zen/guiSET/README.md

-If you're new to _setGUI_ take a look at the [Introduction] and the [Examples].
+If you're new to _setGUI_ take a look at the [Introduction](../../wiki/Introduction-for-beginners) and the [here](../../wiki/Examples).
-Further elaborations and the main concept can be found [here] if you want to develop own Components or contribute to the library.
+Further elaborations and the main concept can be found [here](../../wiki/The-deep-shit) if you want to develop own Components or contribute to the library.